|Confederation Cup 1999|

 He was part of the squad at France '98, Korea-Japan 2002 and South Africa 2010.
 He won the Silver Ball and the Silver Shoe awards in the 1999 FIFA Confederations Cup.
 He is tied with Ronaldinho as the all-time leading Confederations Cup goalscorer.
 He is also remembered for the Cuauhtemiña (also spelled Cuauhteminha), or Blanco Trick, which he performed notably at the 1998 World Cup.

-Luis Hernandez was among the top scorers at France 1998.
+Known by his nickname "El Matador", Luis Hernandez was among the top scorers at France 1998.
 He was also Mexico's highest scorer in the WC Finals.
 He was twice named Mexico's Player of the Year in 1997 and 1998.
-He played with teams in Mexico, Argentina and the United States.
+Hernández played with Querétaro F.C., Cruz Azul, C.F.
+Monterrey, Necaxa, Club América, UANL Tigres, CD Veracruz, and Chiapas in Mexico.
+He had a very unproductive stint with Boca Juniors.
+He also played with LA Galaxy.

 ST: Javier Hernandez

-He began his career in 2006, playing for Guadalajara, before becoming the first Mexican player to join Manchester United in July 2010.
+Javier Hernandez began his career in 2006, playing for Guadalajara, before becoming the first Mexican player to join Manchester United in July 2010.
 He spent the 2014–15 season on loan to Real Madrid, and then moved permanently to Bundesliga club Bayer Leverkusen.
-At the time of writing, he has over 80 caps for Mexico.
+At the time of writing, he has over 100 caps for Mexico.
+His father also played for Mexico at the 1986 WC Finals.
+His grandfather from the mother side represented Mexico in the 1954 WC Finals.

-An icon in 1940's and 1950's.
+Horacio Casarin was a football icon in 1940's and 1950's.
 He was Atlante's greatest player.
 He also played for Necaxa, Leon, Asturias, Club América, Real España, CF Monterrey and Zacatepec in his country, as well as FC Barcelona in Spain.
+He represented his country at the 1950 FIFA World Cup held in Brazil and scored a goal during the run of the tournament.

 ST: Hugo Sanchez